PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 contract are frozen.
 The focused gate passes
 `378 passed, 1 xfailed in 18.47s`; the branch-changed broad gate passes `1610 passed, 1 xfailed in 28.74s`.

+The sole direct call now retains `_layout_pass_set_1_duplicate_fanout_stats`, which remains unconsumed and observation-only.
+The QDQ-derived schema/policy and all nested selections are unchanged.
+The focused implementation gate passes
+`379 passed in 18.50s`, the branch-changed broad suite passes `1611 passed in 29.45s`, and targeted static validation passes.

+The next unit should audit the raw dequantize/mean/quantize bridge result before the newly retained pass-set-1 QLinear parent result.